BriefCandle/pokemon-x-mud/README.md

 # Roguelike X MUD

 # Overview
-Building RPG game mechanisms with the Pokemon gen II as the first demo.

-Basic Gameplay Mechanisms:
 - Players need to assemble a pokemon team (up to 4 members) to crawl through various dungeons where they can level up owned pokemons, catch new pokemon, get item rewards, and/or face PvP battle.
 - Battle is turn-based (if a player purposefully delays a transaction, anyone may call the default move on him, which is skip a turn) with a commit-and-reveal RNG to determine critical damage.
 - When a pokemon dies in battle, its ownership is transferred to dungeon where it dies.
 Future work can be done to either allow original owner to summon it back or exterminate ghost pokemon.